Coronavirus death toll climbs in Virginia

 The Virginia Department of Health said Friday that 604 people have tested positive for COVID-19.
-Saturday morning, the number grew to 739, an overnight increase of 135.
+Sunday morning, the number grew to 890.
 Gov. Ralph Northam stated that of those cases, roughly 16% of them were patients in their 20s.

-Health officials also announced 99 people remain hospitalized with the illness in Virginia.
+Health officials also announced 112 people are hospitalized with the illness in Virginia.

 Officials say those numbers will continue to rise as more people are being tested.